 The introduction of NAEP digitally based assessments provides a large and rich data source logging the actions of students as they interact with the NAEP digital platform.
 Process data have the potential to provide valuable insights into students’ responding processes and behaviors as well as into how the assessment items, functions, and system are performing, and offer a wide range of projects.
 Interns who work in the process data area will be working on research in either of two priority areas: (1) general process data research or (2) assessment item and delivery platform development process data research.

-Potential projects include data privacy and quality projects (developing a systematic approach to create process datasets and assure information quality), implementing methods for the extraction of useful information from process data (e.g., clustering techniques), exploration of new methods for analyzing process data.
-Strong statistical skills and the ability to work effectively with complex data as well as good programming skills (R and/or Python) are required.
-Psychometrics skills and experience in advanced statistical modeling/machine learning methods is preferred.
+Potential projects include data privacy and quality projects (developing a systematic approach to creating process datasets and ensuring information quality), implementing methods for the extraction of useful information from process data (e.g., pattern recognition, uncertainty modeling), and exploration of new methods for analyzing process data.
+Strong statistical skills and the ability to work effectively with large and complex data, as well as good programming skills (R and/or Python), are required.
+Psychometrics skills and experience in advanced statistical modeling/machine learning methods are preferred.

-The Doctoral Student Intern would contribute to the development of statistics about education that inform the discussion, debate and planning of decision-makers at national, state, and local levels through a contract with the National Center for Education Statistics.
-The goal of the internship program is to advance and encourage secondary analysis and methodological developments using data from the National Assessment of Educational Progress (NAEP).
+The Doctoral Student Interns will contribute to the development of statistical methods and substantive knowledge about education that inform the discussion, debate, and planning of decisionmakers at national, state, and local levels who are contracted with the National Center for Education Statistics.
+The goal of the internship program is to advance and encourage secondary analysis and methodological developments using NAEP data.

 Specific research topics and project assignments in a primary and secondary area will be based on a consideration of applicants’ skills and interests and NCES’s priorities.
 Example opportunities include presentations to the NCES client and proposal submissions to research conferences.